 Crop suitability was estimated under the pattern of climate change from 21 GCMs with two emissions scenarios; 1) SRES A1B and 2) an aggressive mitigation scenario where emissions follow A1B up to 2016 but then decline at a rate of 5% per year thereafter to a low emissions floor (denoted A1B-2016-5-L).
 The application of 21 GCMs is an attempt to quantify the uncertainty due to climate modelling, although it is acknowledged that only one crop suitability impacts model is applied.
 Simulations were performed for the years 2030, 2050, 2080 and 2100.
-The results for France are presented in Figure 5.
+The results for Italy are presented in Figure 5.

-By 2030 in both emissions scenarios, all models projected 4% of current French cropland areas to undergo an improvement of suitability of cultivation.
-Over the 21st century the difference between models becomes slightly larger over time for both scenarios but slightly more so for A1B, with the range of croplands showing improving suitability expanding to approximately 1%-7% for A1B and 4%-6% for the mitigation scenario by 2100.
-For both scenarios, between 0% and 32% of current French croplands are projected to undergo declining suitability by 2030.
-By 2100 this rises to 1%-62% under the mitigation scenario and 5%-92% under A1B.
+By 2030 in both emissions scenarios, all models projected 7% of current Italian cropland areas to undergo an improvement of suitability of cultivation.
+Over the 21st Century this changes only slightly for both scenarios, with the range of croplands showing improving suitability expanding to approximately 7%-9% by 2100.

+For both scenarios, between 21% and 50% of current Italian croplands are projected to undergo declining suitability by 2030.
+By 2100 this rises to 27%-68% under the mitigation scenario and 45%-86% under A1B.

-So, for France, the balance is more towards declining suitability than improving suitability in the early part of the 21st century, and this increases further over time particularly in the A1B scenario.
+So, for Italy, the balance is more towards declining suitability than improving suitability in the early part of the 21st Century, and this increases further over time particularly in the A1B scenario.

 Figure 5.
-Box and whisker plots for the impact of climate change on increased crop suitability (top panel) and decreased crop suitability (bottom panel) for France, from 21 GCMs under two emissions scenarios (A1B and A1B-2016-5-L), for four time horizons.
+Box and whisker plots for the impact of climate change on increased crop suitability (top panel) and decreased crop suitability (bottom panel) for Italy, from 21 GCMs under two emissions scenarios (A1B and A1B-2016-5-L), for four time horizons.
 The plots show the 25th, 50th, and 75th percentiles (represented by the boxes), and the maximum and minimum values (shown by the extent of the whiskers).